 The Kidstime Foundation

 In response to the ‘Keeping the Family in Mind’ conference, a group of professionals led by Dr Alan Cooklin began to develop Kidstime Workshops, an explanation-based, whole-family intervention aimed at developing children’s resilience to parental mental illness.
 The original Kidstime Workshops took place in Camden and Islington in 2000.
-There are now 7 Kidstime Workshops running in the UK and another 3 due to start.
-A further 2 are running in Spain, with 3 more due to start.
+There are now several Kidstime Workshops running in the UK.
+We also have partners in Spain and Germany where we have trained others to set up and run Kidstime Workshops.
 Following this, TeenTalk Workshops have been developed, aimed at older children, and two earlier films aimed at both children and professionals produced.